Quick Start Guide

 Getting a GitHub PAT

-- Click "Generate token on GitHub" (or "Generate token on GitHub Enterprise") to create a new token
+- Click "Generate token on GitHub" (or "Generate token on GitHub Enterprise") — the link pre-fills all required scopes automatically

 - Copy the generated token and paste it in the Personal Access Token field